 A downtown Pittsburgh apartment building, 436 First Avenue offers all the amenities of an upscale residential complex.

 Housed in a building constructed in 2017, this 35-unit, red-brick-fronted apartment complex offers spacious, industrial-style living.
 With a rooftop terrace, 436 First Avenue also features a fitness center.
-Residents can ...
-Learn more about 436 First Avenue
+Residents can take advantage of its proximity to a variety of shopping and dining options.
+The building is located near the banks of the Monongahela River, south of Downtown.

 Discover all the places Archive 81 on our map